 We expect campers to show a great deal of responsibility for themselves, their behavior and their property.
 Both emotional and physical aggression is cause for discipline.
-Campers may not exert force against anyone or harm them nor may they take or damage anyone's property including the 4-H center's property.
+Campers may not exert force against anyone or harm or threaten them nor may they take or damage anyone's property including the 4-H center's property.

-- 1. Respect everyone their body, their space, their property and their emotions. - 2.
-Respect other living creatures including plants, snakes and other wildlife. - 3.
-You may pick up rocks and look at them, then place them back on the ground. - 4.
-Wear shoes or sandals at all times except when swimming in the pond or showering. - 5.
-Wear shoes or sandals while wading in the creek or playing in the waterfalls. - 6.
-Sleep on pillows rather than fight with them. - 7.
+- 1. Respect everyone their body, their space, their property and their emotions - 2.
+Be respectful to all adult leaders and counselors-they are in charge to keep you safe and unsure everyone has a fun time-do what they say - 3.
+If you are having a problem with another camper tell an adult leader-they are here to help you - 4.
+Respect other living creatures including plants, snakes and other wildlife - 5.
+You may pick up rocks and look at them, then place them back on the ground - 6.
+Wear shoes or sandals at all times except when swimming in the pond or showering - 7.
+Wear shoes or sandals while wading in the creek or playing in the waterfalls - 8.
+Sleep on pillows rather than fight with them - 9.
 Store and eat food outside of the cabins.
-Food inside the cabin attracts ants and mice. - 8.
-Be waiting at the Dining Hall when the KP bell rings if it's your turn to be on KP. - 9.
-Stay within the boundaries of the 4-H center. - 10.
-When the bell rings, hurry to where you are expected to be. - 11.
-Leave chewing gum at home. - 12.
-Only go into your own cabin rather than other people's cabins. - 13.
-Keep your money with you rather than leaving it in your cabin. - 14.
-Throw all trash in trashcans including tiny pieces torn from candy bar wrappers. - 15.
-Recycle cans. - 16.
-Dress modestly. - 17.
-Leave electronic devices at home. - 18.
-Coffee served in the dining hall is for adults only. - 19.
-Phones are only for adult use.
+Food inside the cabin attracts ants and mice - 10.
+Be waiting at the Dining Hall when the KP bell rings if it's your turn to be on KP - 11.
+When the bell rings, hurry to where you are expected to be - 12.
+Leave chewing gum at home - 13.
+Only go into your own cabin rather than other people's cabins - 14.
+Keep your money with you rather than leaving it in your cabin - 15.
+Throw all trash in trashcans and cans and bottles into recycling - 16.
+Dress modestly - 17.
+Leave electronic devices at home or in your cabin - 18.
+Coffee served in the dining hall is for adults only - 19.
+Phones are only for adult use

-WHAT TO EXPECT
+WHAT TO EXPECT AT CAMP WAHSEGA